An outline of shifted Poisson structures and deformation quantisation in derived differential geometry: Symplectic structures on stacky and derived enhancements of supermanifolds

 \subsection{Derived NQ-manifolds}

 We now consider supermanifolds enhanced in both stacky and derived directions.
 For technical reasons, we do not combine the structures in a single grading, but instead work with bigraded objects.
 The objects $\cC^{\infty}(X)$ we consider are smooth analogues of special cases of the stacky CDGAs of \cite{poisson} or of the graded mixed cdgas of \cite{CPTVV}.
-For simplicity of exposition, we consider more restrictive objects, which broadly correspond to the derived $\infty$-Lie algebroids of \href{https://ncatlab.org/nlab/show/derived+ and are global versions of the quasi-smooth functors of \cite[Definition \ref{ddt1-scspqsdef} and Proposition \ref{ddt1-ctodtnew}]{ddt1}.
+For simplicity of exposition, we consider more restrictive objects, which broadly correspond to the derived $\infty$-Lie algebroids of \href{https://ncatlab.org/nlab/show/derived+ and are global versions of the quasi-smooth functors of \cite[Definition \ref{ddt1-scspqsdef} and Proposition \ref{ddt1-ctodtnew}]{ddt1}.\footnote{The latter also incorporate a $Q$-acyclicity condition, corresponding to the cofibrant objects of $DG^+dg_+\C^{\infty}$ as in Remark \ref{locmodelNQrmk}, but every equivalence class under the equivalences of Remarks \ref{weakerequivrmks} contains such objects. }

 \begin{definition} Define a dg NQ-manifold $X$ to be a pair $(X_0^0, \O_X)$ where $X_0^0$ is a real differentiable manifold and $\O_X$ is a graded-commutative $\R$-algebra